What is the role of your air filter?

 When does your air filter need to be changed?

-road often or live in an area with high pollution rates you should be replacing it sooner.
+off-road often or live in an area with high pollution rates you should replace it sooner.
 If you

 find black or dark areas in the creases of your air filter, it is time to replace it.
 If you are unable to

-tell by just looking at it however it has been more than 3 years or 30,000 miles, it is time to
+tell by just looking at it, and it has been more than 3 years or 30,000 miles, it is time to

 Why does your air filter need to be replaced?

 Optimum air flow is vital to engine performance.
 Clogged air filters restrict the airflow to the

 engine.
 This causes an incorrect air-fuel mixture that can cause spark plug ignition problems in

 gasoline engines and cause drive-ability issues in diesel engines.
 These issues can result in a

 rough idle or a decrease in acceleration power.
 You can be experiencing issues with clogged air

 filters if you notice your vehicle does not accelerate as well as it used to or sounds different